MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-diagnostic-data.md

 ---
-title: Windows 10, version 1709 and Windows 11 and newer optional diagnostic data (Windows 10)
+title: Windows 10, version 1709 and Windows 11 and later optional diagnostic data (Windows 10)
 description: Use this article to learn about the types of optional diagnostic data that is collected.
 keywords: privacy,Windows 10
 ms.prod: w10